 One of the biggest myths around diamonds is that because they are rare, they are expensive.
 This is not true, and in fact, a clever marketing strategy.
 Are diamonds actually rare?
 You may have heard of the De Beers corporation who, at one point in time, controlled around 75-85% of the diamond supply.
 Today De Beers controls a much lower percentage of the diamond market, however, it is still large enough to have an influence on the price of a precious diamond.
 By releasing only enough diamonds to satisfy the diamond demand, this causes the illusion of seemingly lower supply.
 Thus diamond prices escalate and reinforce the idea that diamonds are rare and therefore expensive.

 Another reason why diamonds are expensive is because of the supply chain.
 In order to get a mined diamond from deep below the earth’s surface to your engagement ring, that gemstone must pass through many hands and travel very far.
 Most mined diamonds come from remote places in Siberia, Africa, and Canada.
 To get a diamond from its raw form to a retail-ready gemstone requires miners, distributors, cutters, polishers, jewelry manufacturers, and retailers.
 The number of resources needed to extract a diamond factor greatly into the price.

 The Cost of Lab-Grown Diamonds vs Mined

 Mined diamonds and lab-created diamonds have the exact same costs when it comes to cutting, polishing, and inspection.
-However, up to that point, the costs and processes are very different.
+However, up to that point, are diamonds rare?
+The costs and processes are very different.
 Mined diamonds have a long supply chain, while the majority of the lab-grown supply chain takes place at the labs.
-This is why lab-grown diamonds are 20-40% less expensive — fewer hands and resources = lower prices.
+This is why lab-grown diamonds are 20-40% less expensive: fewer hands and resources = lower prices.